-All necessary equipment will again be provided by the Alaska Fisheries Science Center (AFSC), including sonobuoys, laptop computer, antennae, cables, and analytical software.
-AFSC will also provide a dedicated, experienced acoustic observer to conduct all acoustic monitoring operations on the cruise (see Item 6.1).
-The general acoustic schedule will involve deployment of one sonobuoy every 3 hours, as well as one at night, leading to 6 buoys per day under good conditions.
-When drifting for fog, the vessel can remain in range of the sonobuoy for the full 8 hour lifespan of the buoy, so the number of buoys deployed will be less.
-Thus the maximum number of sonobuoys required will be around 234 (6x39 days) but given the likely prevailing conditions, will be somewhat less (usually average 4 per day).
-The sonobuoys are shipped in crates of 48 (1.3 m2, 680kg); allowing for possible failures, three or possibly 4 crates will be sufficient.
-The Planning Meeting noted that it would be helpful if some solution could be found to the problem of trash generated through use of the sonobuoys, given that it is expensive to dispose of this in Dutch Harbor.
+All necessary equipment will be provided by the Alaska Fisheries Science Center (AFSC), including sonobuoys, laptop computer, antennae, cables and analytical software.
+AFSC will also provide a dedicated and experienced acoustic observer to conduct all acoustic monitoring operations on the cruise (see Item 6.1).
+The general acoustic schedule will involve deployment of one sonobuoy every three hours and a further one at night, leading to six buoys per day under good conditions.
+When drifting for fog, the vessel can remain in range of the sonobuoy for the full eight-hour lifespan of the buoy, so the number of buoys deployed will be less.
+Thus, the maximum number of sonobuoys required will be around 234 (six x 39 days), but given the likely prevailing conditions, will be somewhat less (usually average four per day).
+The sonobuoys are shipped in crates of 48 (1.3m2, 680kg).
+Allowing for possible failures, three or possibly four crates will be sufficient.
+The Planning Meeting noted that it would be helpful if some solution could be found to the problem of trash generated through the use of sonobuoys, given that it is expensive to dispose of this in Dutch Harbour.